How To Start Your Own Surveying Business | Checkatrade

 How to start your own surveying business – step by step

 Possessing the skills, tools, and qualifications is only part of the process.
-There are several steps that must be taken to get your professional business up and running.
+Whether you’ve only recently become a building surveyor or if you’ve only just started out with your own business, there are several essential steps to get your professional business up and running.

 Register your business